robertyoung2/intercom-take-home-test-customer-geo-filter/README.md

 In the root of the project folder there are the following files:

-* take_home_test.py - this is the main python script containing all the functionality to solve the given problem.
+* [take_home_test.py](https://github.com/robertyoung2/take-home-test/blob/master/take_home_test.py) - this is the main python script containing all the functionality to solve the given problem.
-* test.py - this is where all the unit tests for take_home_test.py are contained.
+* [test.py](https://github.com/robertyoung2/take-home-test/blob/master/tests.py) - this is where all the unit tests for take_home_test.py are contained.
-* requirements.txt - this is the requirements file to be installed for the Python virtual environment.
+* [requirements.txt](https://github.com/robertyoung2/take-home-test/blob/master/requirements.txt) - this is the requirements file to be installed for the Python virtual environment.
-* customers.txt - this is the text file containing the customer JSON data to be processed.
+* [customers.txt](https://github.com/robertyoung2/take-home-test/blob/master/customers.txt) - this is the text file containing the customer JSON data to be processed.

 ### Output Files Directory

-output_files - there are two files in here, one in csv format and the other in text containing JSON objects, similar to the customer text file provided for this problem.
+[output_files](https://github.com/robertyoung2/take-home-test/tree/master/output_files) - there are two files in here, one in csv format and the other in text containing JSON objects, similar to the customer text file provided for this problem.
 These two files are generated on execution of the code.
 The files comprise the solution to the given problem.
-The csv is human/spreadsheet readable, giving only the customer name user_id.
-The JSON file contains all the customer information.
-This are only customers within 100km of Intercoms Dublin office, sorted in ascending order of user id.
+The csv is human/spreadsheet readable, giving only the customer name and user_id.
+The text file contains all the customer information in JSON format.
+Only customers within 100km of Intercoms Dublin office, sorted in ascending order of user id, are included in the output files.

 There is one other directory in the project root, test_text_files.
 This directory comprises of files and folders with solutions and text files I have manipulated,